rapidjs-org/testing/README.md

-# no-fuss
+# OTES

 Simple and straightforward **TDD** framework for Java- and TypeScript applications.
-Favoring language native concepts and a uniform approach for both synchronous and asynchronous test interfaces.
+Favoring language native concepts and a uniform interface for both synchronous and asynchronous testing.

 ``` js
 // Test for a value comparison utility